-- Apply the spring-loaded parking brake by pulling the parking brake control button all the way up; - ☐ Make sure the starter selector switch located in the engine compartment is set to the NORMAL position; - ☐ Check that the safety switch in the main power compartment and on the dashboard are set to the ON position; - Place transmission in neutral; - ☐ Turn ignition key to START position (refer to Controls and Instruments chapter), release the key after the engine starts.
+- Apply the spring-loaded parking brake by pulling the parking brake control button all the way up; - 2.
+Make sure the starter selector switch located in the engine compartment is set to the NORMAL position; - 3.
+Check that the battery master switch in the main power compartment is set to the ON position;